Learn how you can easily create a JPEG or PNG image of your signature using your finger or Apple Pencil on iPhone and iPad.

 2. Use Markup to create and save your signature’s photo

 1) Download a plain white image from the internet.
-You can also zoom in on a white webpage, take a screenshot of the white part, and edit out the unnecessary battery icon, time, etc.
+You can also zoom in on a white web page in Safari, take a screenshot of the white part, and edit out the unnecessary battery icon, time, etc.

-2) Open this white image inside the iPhone or iPad Photos app.
+2) Open this white image inside the iPhone or iPad Photos app and tap the edit icon.
+If you’re on an older version of iOS, hit the Edit button from the top.

 4) Tap the pen icon from the bottom left.
-Tap it again to choose an appropriate pen thickness.
+Then, tap it again to choose an appropriate pen thickness.
 Next, tap the color palette icon to pick black ink.

 5) Use your finger or Apple Pencil to create your signature.

-6) Tap Done twice to save the image.
+6) Tap the checkmark icon and then tap Done to save the image.

-Note: In case you find that the signature using the pen tool isn’t very nice, tap the plus icon > Signature to create your signature.
+Note: In case you find that the signature using the pen tool isn’t very nice, tap the plus icon next to the color picker and select Signature to create one.
 This will prevent uneven thickness in the signature compared to the pen tool.

 3. Use the Notes app to create your signature

-1) Open the Notes app and choose New Note.
+1) Open the Notes app and create a new note.

-2) Tap the sketch icon from the top of the keyboard.
+2) Tap the sketch icon at the top of the keyboard.

-3) Select the pen tool and use your one finger or Apple Pencil to sign on the screen.
+3) Select the pen tool in the appropriate thickness and use your finger or Apple Pencil to sign on the screen.

 4) Once done, take a screenshot.